ujjwall-R/GScript-The-Github-Automation-Tool/README.md

 ## Usage

 Run the script and you will get to know how to dig deep.
+Use your access token as your password.
+Just generate and supply once.

 ```bash
 cd GScript-The-Github-Automation-Tool